VINAYAKBENI/Personal-Portfolio/README.md

 const experiences = [
   {
-    title: "React.js Developer",
+    title: "SOFTWARE DEVELOPER",
-    company_name: "Starbucks",
+    company_name: "FINVESTFx",
     icon: starbucks,
     iconBg: "#383E56",
-    date: "March 2020 - April 2021",
+    date: "Jan 2024 - Present",
     points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
+      "Constructed a React Native application with vital API calls for real-time data presentation, search, and filter functions; improved user engagement by 70% with secure authentication and category-specific data organization.", "Orchestrated development of automation scripts with Puppeteer, established APIs, devised complex MongoDB queries, and authored front-end code in React; enhanced software testing efficiency by 45% for a $8+ billion financial institutions.", "Created efficient invoice processing algorithms in Python, Numpy, Pandas and Sklearn which take input in JSON, CSV, and Excel formats with Flask APIs for error management; delivered 98% accurate Pricing and Credit Term Predictions, enhancing financial strategies for businesses.", ],
   },
   {
-    title: "React Native Developer",
+    title: "ANDROID DEVELOPER INTERN",
-    company_name: "Tesla",
+    company_name: "CHAI CUBICLE",
     icon: tesla,
     iconBg: "#E6DEDD",
-    date: "Jan 2021 - Feb 2022",
+    date: "May 2023 - Jul 2023",
     points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
+      "Constructed a food ordering platform with Flutter and Firebase, significantly increasing online customer traffic and contributing to a 45% rise in sales through optimized user experience and real-time order updates.", "•	Engineered a seamless app experience with features like menu browsing, order placement, Wishlist additions, Google Maps integration, and secure G-Pay transactions; boosted customer engagement by 35% and purchase conversion rates by 20%.", ],
   },
-  {
+  // {
-    title: "Web Developer",
+  //   title: "Web Developer",
-    company_name: "Shopify",
+  //   company_name: "Shopify",
-    icon: shopify,
+  //   icon: shopify,
-    iconBg: "#383E56",
+  //   iconBg: "#383E56",
-    date: "Jan 2022 - Jan 2023",
+  //   date: "Jan 2022 - Jan 2023",
-    points: [
+  //   points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
+  //     "Developing and maintaining web applications using React.js and other related technologies.",
+  //     "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.",
+  //     "Implementing responsive design and ensuring cross-browser compatibility.",
+  //     "Participating in code reviews and providing constructive feedback to other developers.",
+  //   ],
-  },
+  // },
-  {
+  // {
-    title: "Full stack Developer",
+  //   title: "Full stack Developer",
-    company_name: "Meta",
+  //   company_name: "Meta",
-    icon: meta,
+  //   icon: meta,
-    iconBg: "#E6DEDD",
+  //   iconBg: "#E6DEDD",
-    date: "Jan 2023 - Present",
+  //   date: "Jan 2023 - Present",
-    points: [
+  //   points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
+  //     "Developing and maintaining web applications using React.js and other related technologies.",
+  //     "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.",
+  //     "Implementing responsive design and ensuring cross-browser compatibility.",
+  //     "Participating in code reviews and providing constructive feedback to other developers.",
+  //   ],
-  },
+  // },
 ];

 const testimonials = [